bekk/bekk-christmas/post/javascript/raw-gpu-power-with-shaders-in-three-js.md

 These are the parameters:

 - `uniforms`: A record of global variables passed from the JavaScript code to the shader code.
 Useful for passing things like time, light positions or texture images
-- `vertexShader`: The shader program (string) to be run once for every point in all the polygons
+- `vertexShader`: The shader program (as a string) to be run once for every point in all the polygons
-- `fragmentShader`: The shader program (string) to be run once for every pixel that make up those polygons
+- `fragmentShader`: The shader program (also a string) to be run once for every pixel that make up those polygons

 We are going to make a sphere that wobbles when we press it.
 This is our shady proposal!
 We start with a sphere with diameter of 1, consisting of 128 times 256 facets.
 Like a disco ball!